afs2015/personal-vuepress/docs/lessons.md

 ## Private Lessons

-Andrew offers private lessons for both the follow and lead roles in Lindy Hop, Charleston, St. Louis Shag, and Collegiate Shag.
-In addition, he offers instruction in solo/authentic/vernacular jazz at the rate of $70 an hour.
+Andrew offers private lessons in Lindy Hop, Charleston, St. Louis Shag, Collegiate Shag and solo/authentic/vernacular jazz at the rate of $70 an hour for one or two people.
 Venue rental costs are not included if applicable.

 If you are interested in having a private lesson, please reach out on the [Contact page](https://www.andrewselzer.com/contact.html) so you can take your dancing to the next level!